marianapcs/horiseon-code-refractor/README.md

 - The adaptions allow this webpage to be more informative and adaptable.
 Browsers can better interpret content;

-- Within the CSS sheet styling that covered the same elements were grouped to create a more organised layout;
+- Within the CSS sheet, styling that covered the same elements were grouped, to create a more organised layout;

 ## Screenshot